Skin Cancer Overview (cont.)

 The exact cause of skin cancer is not known.
-It appears basal cell cancers arise from basaloid cells in the upper layer of the skin.
+It appears that basal cell cancers arise from basaloid cells in the upper layer of the skin.
 Uncontrolled growth of these cells is regulated by other factors in the skin.
 When that regulation is lost, skin cancer cells begin to grow into tumors.

 In squamous cell cancers, the tumors arise from a normal cell in the top layer of the skin, the epidermis.
 As with basal cell cancers, these cells are prevented from growing wildly by genetically controlled factors.
 When there is an alteration in the genes that regulate these cells, the control is lost and skin cancers start to grow.
-In many instances the genes are altered from sunlight exposure.
+In many instances, the genes are altered by sunlight exposure.

 What are the different types of skin cancer?

 There are several different types of skin cancers: